 — Ty Pennington

 In the time since the opening, Haywood Christian Emergency Shelter and Next Step Ministries have dissolved to become one with Haywood Pathways Center, a 501 (c) 3 nonprofit organization.
 Although The Open Door continues to operate separately, they work closely with Haywood Pathways Center to feed, not only the guests at the facility, but the needy in the community as well.
-The board is made up of representatives from all three organizations, and will soon add board members from the community at large.
-An Executive Director, Community Liaison, three full time and three part time staff carry out the day to day operations at the shelter and oversee programs that are designed to help individuals get back on their feet and become self-sustaining members of our community.
+An Executive Director, Community Liaison, three full time and three part-time staff carry out the day to day operations at the shelter and oversee programs that are designed to help individuals get back on their feet and become self-sustaining members of our community.

 Haywood Pathways Center will continue to make history.
-The homeless have a warm place to sleep, the recently released have a place to get their lives in order, the hungry have a place to eat.
-Lives are being transformed—people are finding jobs, homes, family and God.
+The homeless residents of Haywood County have a warm place to sleep, the recently released have a place to get their lives in order, the hungry have a place to eat.
+Lives are being transformed—people are finding jobs, homes, family, and God.
 Haywood Pathways Center — it’s a God thing.

 290 total served